 6.4 All diving or jumping into the Lake from public highways, roadway bridges or utility towers is strictly prohibited.

-7.2 All trash, rubbish, garbage or other waste generated on District Property shall be disposed of only at designated disposal sites.
+7.2 All trash, rubbish, garbage or other waste generated on District public park areas shall be disposed of only at designated disposal sites.

 7.3 Public trash receptacles on District Property are solely to be used for disposing of trash generated in public areas of District Property.
 It shall be unlawful to transport and deposit any household garbage, rubbish, trash or waste in a public trash receptacle owned by the District.